COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 You may have stitches that will be removed in a week or two.
 If you have the type of stitches that dissolve, they don't have to be removed.
 They will disappear on their own.

 Mohs surgery may be used for removal of skin cancer that:

-healthy skin as possible.
-It is recommended for squamous cell carcinoma when the highest cure rate is desired while sparing as much healthy tissue as possible.footnote 1 And for basal cell carcinoma, Mohs surgery is the best treatment for sparing healthy tissue and preventing recurrence.footnote 2
+Mohs surgery can be an effective treatment for skin cancer.
+This technique preserves as much nearby healthy skin as possible.
+It is recommended for squamous cell carcinoma when the highest cure rate is desired while sparing as much healthy tissue as possible.footnote 1 And for basal cell carcinoma, Mohs surgery is the best treatment for sparing healthy tissue and preventing the cancer from coming back.footnote 2

 Risks of surgery include: